 7. Name a place you would like to visit that you haven’t had the chance to yet.

-Eirliani – Yellowstone for sure.
+Eirliani – Yellowstone, for sure.
 I’d love to climb there.

 8. What’s it like working on the Twitter Trust & Safety Council.
 How did you get

-involved and what are your responsibilities?
+involved, and also, what are your responsibilities?

 Eirliani – My work on child sexual abuse was noticed by Twitter’s Asia Pacific Headquarters.

 Through a social media campaign called #FullStop to child sexual abuse I had